-The portfolio's valuation is sensitive to each of the macro-economic assumptions listed above.
+The portfolio's valuation is sensitive to each of the macro-economic assumptions listed.
 An explanation of the reason for the sensitivity and an analysis of how each variable in isolation (i.e. while keeping the other assumptions constant) impacts the valuation follows below.
-The sensitivities are also contained in Note 3 to the interim financial statements.
+The sensitivities are also contained in Note 3 to the Financial Statements.